SeboLab/vector-robot/README.md

 ### Write-only topics

+Publish to these topics to make Vector move and perform other functions.
+Note that for all movement-based topics, Vector will prevent itself from falling from surfaces (e.g. desks), even when programmed to continue moving.

 #### Pre-programmed `/behavior` routines

 * `/behavior/find_faces`: Receives a `Bool` message with a `true` value to turn in place and look for faces
 * `/behavior/look_in_place`: Receives a `Bool` message with a value of `true` to turn in place

-Note that the following routines only execute if Vector sees the specified object, face, or its charger:
+Note that the following routines only execute if Vector is currently detecting the specified object or face:

 * `/behavior/go_to_object`: Receives an `Int16` message with the ID of an object, which Vector drives towards
 * `/behavior/wheelie`: Receives an `Int16` message with the ID of Light Cube, which Vector pops a wheelie with